 The CIRIGHTS human rights dataset contains information about government respect for 30+ human rights for approximately 196 countries for the years 1981-2021.
 The CIRIGHTS project builds upon the previous CIRI Human Rights Data Project.
 The goal of the CIRIGHTS data project is to create numerical measures for every internationally recognized human right for all countries of the world.

-The Crowd Counting Consortium (CCC) collects data on the size and political activities of crowds engaged in marches, protests, strikes, demonstrations, and other actions throughout the United States based on information reported in local and national media and on social media.
+The Crowd Counting Consortium (CCC) collects data on the size and political activities of crowds engaged in marches, protests, demonstrations, and other actions throughout the United States based on information reported in local and national media and on social media.
 The data are made freely available for the public interest and to further scholarly research.

 International Criminal Tribunal of the former Yugoslavia (ICTY) Digital Archive Project